Yomag84/PHP-FFMpeg-laravel/README.md

 - `$mode`, one of the constants `FFMpeg\Filters\Video\ResizeFilter::RESIZEMODE_*` constants
 - `$useStandards`, a boolean to force the use of the nearest aspect ratio standard.

-If you want a video in a non-standard ratio, you can use the padding filter to resize your video in the desired size, and wrap it into black bars.
+If you want a video in a non-standard ratio, you can use the padding filter to resize your video to the desired size and wrap it into black bars.

 ```php
 $video->filters()->pad($dimension);